Tambach Teachers Training College: Facilities

-Today the World Bank-funded and Chinese-constructed Teachers College standing on an 80 acre escarpment land boasts a magnificent two storey, star-shaped complex.
-To the right as one gets to the complex is a 1,000-capacity multipurpose Theater Hall.
+The World Bank-funded, Chinese-constructed Teachers College stands in a 80-acre (320,000 m^2) escarpment site.
+Its facilities include a two-storey, star-shaped main complex and a multi-use theatre hall with a capacity of 1,000.

 Within the college complex are 18 classrooms, two science laboratories, two home science rooms (for serving and cooking), art and craft and agriculture workshops, a seminar room and an ICT laboratory.

 There is also a learning resource centre (L.R.C) which contains a library, a teaching aids display room, and three audio visual rooms, one of which is a complete studio.

 The administration block, at the entrance of the complex has several offices and a board room on the ground floor.
 On the first floor are workrooms for the members of the teaching staff.

 On both sides of the complex are hostels for men and women.
 Large students' common rooms are attached to each of the sets of hostels which are separated by a dining hall and a kitchen.

 The staff quarters are some 300 meters away.
 These comprise 13 three-bedroom, 26 two-bedroom mansions, and two long flats of six two-bedroom apartments.

 Between the staff quarters and the main complex is a football pitch complete with a race track.
 Beside it is a store-cum-parking bay for the college vehicles.